JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 If I could describe the sadness I felt in this moment...
 I spent days getting this wasm to run only for it to not run in prod...

-After a few min of sadness thinking I would need to spend another week switching hosting providers or figuring out a seperate way to host the engine.
+After a few min of sadness thinking I would need to spend another week switching hosting providers or figuring out a separate way to host the engine.
 I found a ray of hope.

 [Cloudflare pages](https://developers.cloudflare.com/pages/) (I'm not sponsored by them, but if you are from cloudflare slide in my dms....
 I want some swag).
 Its basically github pages but has more features (including setting headers), can build my nextjs app natively, and its also free!